 Coaches may be equipped with an ignition lever instead of an ignition key.
-With the battery master activated, turn ignition switch the kev counterclockwise to the ACC position to activate the electrical circuits.
+With the battery master switch activated, turn the ignition key counterclockwise to the ACC position to activate the electrical circuits.

-To start the engine, turn the key clockwise to the START position and then release it.
+To start the engine, turn the key clockwise to the START position, then release it.
 The key will set back to the ON position.

-When the vehicle is parked overnight or for an extended period of time, the battery master switch should be set to the OFF position.
+Caution: When the vehicle is parked overnight or for an extended period of time, the battery master switch should be set to the OFF position.

-When the battery master switch is set to the OFF position, all electrical supply from the batteries is cut off, with the exception of battery equalizer check module, ECM, ignition and power supply, ECU power (transmission), coolant heater electronic timer, coolant heater and water re-circulating pump, pro-driver, power-verter, entrance door and fire alarm.
+Note: When the battery master switch is set to the OFF position, all electrical supply from the batteries is cut off, with the exception of battery equalizer check module, ECM, ignition and power supply, ECU power (Transmission), coolant heater electronic timer, coolant heater and water re-circulating pump, pro-driver, power-verter, entrance door and fire alarm.

-ENTRANCE DOOR, EXTERIOR COMPARTMENTS AND LAVATORY DOOR LOCKS KEY
+EXTERIOR DOOR LOCKS KEY

-Use this key to lock or unlock the entrance door, the baggage bay doors, the electrical and service compartment doors, the lavatory door and the fuel filler doors.
+Use this key to lock or unlock the entrance door, the baggage bay doors the electrical and service compartment doors and the fuel filler doors.

-ENTRANCE DOOR, EXTERIOR COMPARTMENT AND LAVATORY DOOR LOCKS KEY 23302
+EXTERIOR DOOR LOCKS KEY

-It is also possible to lock or Onlock the baggage bays and service compartments from the inside by means of the optional central locking system.
+It is also possible to lock or unlock the baggage bays and service compartments from the inside by means of the optional central locking system.